Intellectual Property

 However, the most important observation in this case was about the higher standard of integrity that is expected from legal professionals, “especially the IPR lawyers, since a strong duty is cast upon them to take care of the intellectual property rights of others, to ensure that they do not indulge in infringement of IPR, that they do not indulge in using the intellectual property of another for similar services.

-IP lawyers are responsible for protecting the IP rights of their clients from being infringed.
+IP lawyers are responsible for protecting the intellectual property rights of their clients from being infringed.
 They are the guardians, but what will be the consequences when guardians become infringers?
 Who will guard the guardians in such cases remains the question, along with what is the legal basis for a higher standard of probity for a certain section of society based on their profession?

 The case of Singh & Singh or Singh + Singh